joisig/joisig.com/_posts/2020-01-16-the-spiderweb-entrepreneur.md

 <img src="/media/spiderweb-spiderweb.png" style="max-height: 35em;" alt="Illustration of your business as a hub and spoke model with added connections between roles that make it look more like a spiderweb"/>

-> Once you build several bridges between your staff, your _Hub and Spoke_ will start to look more like a _Spiderweb_.
+> Once you build several bridges between your staff, your _Hub and Spoke_ will start to look more like a spiderweb.

+## Example collaborations

-Some examples of direct collaborations you could build in this model, building on the example “spoke” roles used in the previous model:
+Some examples of direct collaborations you could build in this model, continuing with the “spoke” roles we used as examples in the previous model:

 1. Your VA might have a weekly task to perform some standardized prospecting to generate a set of 50 outbound leads each week, that they feed to your salesperson to validate before those leads are put into an outreach sequence.
 Your salesperson takes over from there.
 2. Your content writer might write some or most of your blog posts, and deliver them as drafts in Google Docs, with your VA taking those drafts and bringing them over to your blog CMS system for publication, adding an illustration created by your graphic artist, all of this orchestrated from your content calendar.